xzzz3/tp/docs/team/xzzz3.md

 Given below are my contributions to the project.

 * **New Feature**:
-  * Order-realted Model and interactions with other models
+  * Order-related Model and interactions with other models
   * AddOrder command, EditOrderStatus command, EditOrder command and more
   * GUI for Order and FOW app